Charles T. O'Ferrall: Electoral history

-Final years, death and legacy
+Final years

 Although O'Ferrall attempted to resume his legal practice, he faced significant health issues, many attributed to his war wounds.
 In 1904, O'Ferrall published his autobiography titled, Forty Years of Active Service.

+Death and legacy

 Shortly after its publication, O'Ferrall died on September 22, 1905, in Richmond, Virginia, and was buried in the Hollywood Cemetery.

 The Library of Virginia maintains his executive papers.
 His papers are held by the Special Collections Research Center at the College of William & Mary.
 Additional papers are held by the James Madison University library.